kphanipramod/COVID-19-Analysis-with-SQL/README.md

 ## Project Structure
 📁
-- `COVID19 Analysis Portfolio Project.sql`: Contains all the SQL queries used for the analysis.
+- `COVID19_Analysis_Project.sql`: Contains all the SQL queries used for the analysis.
 - `CovidDeaths.xlsx`: Excel file with COVID-19 death data.
 - `CovidVaccination.xlsx`: Excel file with COVID-19 vaccination data.